Mkhuleko Hlengwa: Early life and education

 Born on 12 June 1987, Hlengwa was born in Mfume, a rural area near Umgababa on the South Coast of the former Natal Province; it is now part of southern eThekwini in KwaZulu-Natal.'
 He later described himself as "umfana wasemakhaya" (Zulu for "a village boy").
 His father, Mhlabunzima Hlengwa, was a Zulu traditional leader in the region and represented the Inkatha Freedom Party (IFP) in Parliament from 1994 to 2004.

 Hlengwa matriculated in 2005 at the Port Shepstone High School.
 He enrolled at the University of KwaZulu-Natal to study political science and community development, but he did not graduate.
 He later re-enrolled through the University of South Africa and completed his bachelor's degree.
 In 2016 he was the top student in his cohort at the Wits School of Governance, where he completed a postgraduate certificate in governance and leadership.'

+Hlengwa is also the nephew to KwaZulu-Natal MEC for Sports, Arts and Culture Mntomuhle Khawula, who himself has served previously amongst others as the IFP Youth Brigade National Chairperson.

 Early political career

 As a student Hlengwa followed his father into politics, ultimately becoming the national spokesperson of the IFP-affiliated South African Democratic Students' Movement (Sadesmo).
 While he was in that position, in March 2011, he succeeded Pat Lebenya-Ntanzi as national chairperson of the party's youth wing, the IFP Youth Brigade.
 He was elected at the brigade's national conference in Ulundi after the most popular nominee, Thabo Xaba, withdrew from contention at the request of the IFP's national leadership.

 During his first six months as Youth Brigade chairperson, Hlengwa threatened to make eThekwini "ungovernable" in protest of Mayor James Nxumalo's decision to rename the Mangosuthu Highway to honour Griffiths Mxenge; until then, the road had been named after long-serving IFP president Mangosuthu Buthelezi.
 Hlengwa remained a supporter of Buthelezi in later years, and he considered Buthelezi a political mentor.

+Hlengwa also serves as a Trustee on the Board of the Prince Mangosuthu Buthelezi Foundation since it's founding in 2022.